Therapeutic support + real world skills.

 Our program empowers young people by helping them help themselves.

-Independent living is an opportunity provided to youth who are aging out of the foster care system at 18.
-It provides the following services:
+Independent living is an opportunity provided to youth who are aging out of the foster care system.
+It offers the following services:

 - 24-hour crisis support

 - Employment assistance